Marceillo/shark-run/README.md

 ![Correct-Username](gallery/correct-username.png)

-- Should you use any other characters, numbers or anything else except alphabet letters will be seen as incorrect.
+- Should the user use any none alphabetical character, like numbers or special characters, an error will be raised.
 - An error message will print indicating what is required and you will need to enter it again:(

 ![Incorrect-Username](gallery/incorrect-username.png)